bodkan/slendr/inst/extdata/backend_comments.md

 > "g1.mutationTypes[mut_types]" seems odd, shouldn't that just be "g1.mutationTypes"?
 And is there a need to set their stacking policy stuff?
 They will never stack anyway, right?
 How could they, if new mutations never occur?

 You're right.
-I think this might be a result of some of my very early misunderstanding of how mutation types should be handled here (going back all the way to before *slendr* was even an R package).
+I think this was a result of some of my very early misunderstanding of how mutation types should be handled here (going back all the way to before *slendr* was even an R package).

 ---